prasanjit123456789/Simulations/README.md

 # Simulations
-I tried some of the simulations mydelf.
+I tried some of the simulations myself.